DHAYABHARAN-MJ/Student-Database-Management-Admin/README.md

 **Student Dashboard and Performance Tracker** is a web application designed for students to monitor their academic performance with ease.
 Built using React, Node, and SQL for the database, it offers an interactive and user-friendly interface to track progress and visualize data.

 > [!NOTE]
 > This project is still in development, so there may be incomplete functionalities or customizations.
-Contributions and feedback are welcome!
+Contributions and feedback are always welcome!

 ## 🚀 Getting Started